 - They would suffer an undue hardship by being prohibited from entering the United States;

 - Allowing their entry would not adversely affect American security interests; and

 - It would be in the national interest of our country to allow the applicant to come in.

 Certainly, these are relatively broad elements.
 Whether or not the waiver process is valid depends largely on how the Administration interprets the language.
 The lawsuit provides an instructive view into who is being denied travel ban waivers.
 For example, in one case, the Yemeni wife of a U.S. citizen is not being allowed into the country despite her health condition.
 To make matters even worse, this woman (and her American citizen husband) have an infant child who is also a U.S. citizen.
 The fact that this woman is unable to obtain a waiver raises a very serious question: who actually can obtain a travel ban waiver?
 In practice, it appears that the bar to obtain a waiver has been set at such at an extraordinarily high level.

 We Fight for Immigrant Rights in Southern California

-At the Law Office of Joshua L. Goldstein, PC, our law firm works tirelessly to protect the legal rights of immigrants and their family members.
+At the Goldstein Immigration Lawyers, our law firm works tirelessly to protect the legal rights of immigrants and their family members.
 We handle the full range of immigration law cases.
 If you or your loved one needs legal guidance, please do not hesitate to call us our Los Angeles office at (213) 262-2000 for a fully confidential consultation.